-The suspension should be administered immediately after reconstitution.
+The suspension should be administered within 2 minutes after reconstitution.

 As with other drugs administered by intramuscular injection, the injection site should be alternated periodically.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.